aganse/gpt_client/README.md

 Like in two days of fairly heavy usage I've racked up a whole $0.20.

-`chatgpt`: Basic command-line ChatGPT-API client in Bash, implementing shell tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments yet; currently the few options are at the top of the bash script (I'll move them to command line args soon).
-So for now simply run the ./chatgpt script and then you're at the client prompt.
+`bashgpt`: Basic command-line ChatGPT-API client in Bash, implementing shell tools like readline, syntax highlighting, prompt formatting, etc.  No command line arguments yet; currently the few options are at the top of the bash script (I'll move them to command line args soon).
+So for now simply run the ./bashgpt script and then you're at the client prompt.
 Contents auto-wrap to the width of the current terminal window.